-The Sigma-0 histogram in Ku and S Band is reported in Figure 31.
-The Sigma-0 S Band peak is outside the window due to the S Band Power drop, started on date 17th of January, see section 7.2.1.
+The Sigma-0 histogram in Ku Band is reported in Figure 31.
+The S Band is no more being monitored due to the S Band Power drop, started on date 17th of January, see section 7.2.1.

 The Sigma_0 histogram in Ku Band is nominal.
 It shows secondary peaks as in the previous cycles.
 A small investigation on this problem, performed on the data of cycle 29, demonstrated that the backscattering distribution assumes a different behavior for different sea conditions [R-17].
 Indeed the majority of the data is concentrated on lower values for rough sea state (southern hemisphere, winter conditions) and on higher values for calm sea state (northern hemisphere, summer conditions).